objcio/articles/2014-09-10-swift-classes-vs-structs.md

 Because a value type is copied every time it's assigned to a new variable, all of those copies are completely interchangeable.

 You can safely store a value that's passed to you, then later use that value as if it were 'new.'
 No one can compare that instance with another using anything but the data contained within it.
-Interchangeability also means that it doesn't matter *how* a given value was constructed: as long as it compares equal via `==`, it's equivalent for all purposes.
+Interchangeability also means that it doesn't matter *how* a given value was constructed—as long as it compares equal via `==`, it's equivalent for all purposes.

 So if you use value types to communicate between components in your system, you can readily shift around your graph of components.
 Do you have a view that paints a sequence of touch samples?
 You can compensate for touch latency without touching the view's code by making a component that consumes a sequence of touch samples, appends an estimate of where the user's finger will move based on previous samples, and returns a new sequence.
 You can confidently give your new component's output to the view—it can't tell the difference.